— Syrinq —

 — FLAWS

-• frequently lost in her thoughts
+• frequently lost in their thoughts

 • overly critical of one's self